shubhvjain/graphs-in-mongodb/readme.md

 ### API
 ---

 Note : Throughtout the APIs, `node1` and `node2` are the  2 nodes that an edge joins.
-Each edge in the graph is defined a unique `ID`
+Each edge in the graph has an unique `edgeID`

 **Inserting an edge**
 ```{js}